andreazignoli/pyoxynet/README.md

 ### Pip install the package

+☝️ This package was developed under **Python 3.8**, so it might not work properly under older versions.

-This is the best solution for those Pyhton users who would like to have Oxynet algorithms always on the tip of their fingers.
+This is the best solution for those Python users who would like to have Oxynet algorithms always on the tip of their fingers.
 Assuming you have pip installed on your machine, begin with:

 ```sh
 pip install pyoxynet